mcpython4-coding/Documentation/mcpython/block/Block.md

             gets the slots for an given side
             :param side: the side to check
             :return: an list of slot of the side

-        function on_no_collide_collide(self, player)

-            Called when NO_COLLIDE is True and the player is in the block every collision check